fcfrison/Python_studies/python_studies/etl_ideas/project1/README.md

 ## 📜 Description
 This small project is the result of the course [Writing production ready ETL pipelines in Python Pandas](https://www.udemy.com/course/writing-production-ready-etl-pipelines-in-python-pandas/).
-The application developed here is an ETL that connects to a AWS server, extract data from a S3 bucket named 'xetra-1234', the transform it through following some rules and finally load the transformed data again in a AWS server.
+The application developed here is an ETL that connects to a AWS server, extract data from a S3 bucket named 'xetra-1234', then transform it (following some predetermined rules) and finally load the transformed data again in a AWS server.

 There were no concerns related to testing, log control, exception handling or any sort of procedure that is highly recommended when deploying an application.
 The goal